Stay cool in the heat and get some sleep

 2. Sip tea in the daytime – but keep it caffeine free

 Bored of water?
 Really that’s no excuse – especially when you can flavour it naturally in so many ways.
 Lemon, lime, cucumber, rosemary are all exciting tastes.
+The natural antioxidants in the fresh fruit and herbs are great for the body too.
+For instance rosmarinic acid in rosemary is both an anti-inflammatory and anti-oxidant.
 If these don’t tickle your fancy then brew a pot of caffeine-free berry or peppermint tea, then serve over ice and sip away.

 3. Think hot and spicy